Cathy0610/2022-VocEmb4SVS/index.md

 ---

-## Demo from the MUSDB18 dataset
+## Introduction of the demo
-These are some binaural music clips cut from [MUSDB18 dataset](https://sigsep.github.io/datasets/musdb.html#musdb18-compressed-stems). `VocEmb4Sep (Separator P)` means applying our proposed method VocEmb4Sep on _Separator P_.
-The comparison of vocals separated by different methods is listed as follows.
+Since we aim at reducing the distortion of vocals and interference of accompaniments, our demos demonstrate the improvement of _separator P_ applying **VocEmb4Sep** compared with the original _separator P_.
+In addition, since our studied separation systems only generate separated vocals without reverb, we list music with reverb to demonstrate the de-reverberation effect of the separation systems.
+The demos of vocals separated by different methods classified according to their major effectiveness are listed below.
+These are some binaural music clips cut from [MUSDB18 dataset](https://sigsep.github.io/datasets/musdb.html#musdb18-compressed-stems). `VocEmb4Sep (Separator P)` means applying our proposed method **VocEmb4Sep** on _Separator P_.

 > For brevity, we only show the spectrograms and waveforms of the **left channel**.
 To see the complete binaural spectrograms and waveforms, please click on `Expand binaural images`.